 - Pulat Yunusov (for being a great engineer and even greater attorney)

 - Alexey Kasatkin (for teaching me Java)

 - Igor Katkov (for being original and difficult to control)

-- Vitaly Ayzenberg (for being a true friend)
+- Vitaly Ayzenberg (for being a tennis grand master and a true friend)

-- Kate Ayzenberg (for crepes cooking competition and bleach)
+- Kate Ayzenberg (for crepes cooking competition, fishing and bleach)

 - Dennis Tito (for showing me that the billionaires are no different from normal people)